Skip to main content

 Experienced, specialized transloading facilities located near major border crossings can handle virtually any product.

-That said, freight loaded on pallets or slip sheets works best, particularly raw materials, food and beverage, and consumer packaged goods.
+That said, freight loaded on pallets or slip sheets is easiest to transload, particularly raw materials, food and beverage, and consumer packaged goods.

 Flatbed shipments, over-dimensional product, and any freight that requires specialized loading is usually better off with through-trailer service.

 Every shipper's cross-border supply chain is different, with unique requirements and challenges.
-The ideal service doesn't just change from one shipper to the next, but even different shipments within your own network.
+The ideal service doesn't just change from one shipper to the next, but can even be different for the various shipments within your own network.

-When you work with a provider that can offer reliable transloading or through-trailer service, you get the best balance of cost, service and security.
+When you work with a provider who can offer both reliable transloading and through-trailer service, you get the best balance of cost, service and security.